apache/usergrid/sdks/nodejs/readme.md

 				var appUserClient = new usergrid.client({
 					orgName:'yourorgname',
 					appName:'yourappname',
-					authType:usergrid.APP_USER,
+					authType:usergrid.AUTH_APP_USER,
 					token:token
 				});

+				//alternitavely, you can change the authtype of the client: client.authType = usergrid.AUTH_APP_USER;

+				//Then make calls against the API.
+For example, you can
+				//get the user entity this way:
+				client.getLoggedInUser(function(err, data, user) {
+					if(err) {
+						error('could not get logged in user');
+					} else {
+						success('got logged in user');

+						//you can then get info from the user entity object: var username = user.get('username');
+						notice('logged in user was: ' + username);

 						//to log the user out, call the logout() method appUserClient.logout();
 						client.logout();

 						//verify the logout worked
 						if (client.isLoggedIn()) {
 							error('logout failed');
 						} else {
 							success('user has been logged out');
 						}

+						//since we don't need to App User level calls anymore,
+						//set the authtype back to client:
+						client.authType = usergrid.AUTH_CLIENT_ID;

 						runner(step, marty);
 					}
+				});

 			}
+		}
 	);

-Another way to make calls for the app user is to simply change the auth method on the existing client object:

-	client.authType = usergrid.APP_USER;

-Since the token is already stored in the client, any calls made to the API will use the user's OAuth token instead of the client secret / id combo (application level).
-To switch back, just enable the client secret/id combo instead:

-	client.authType = usergrid.AUTH_CLIENT_ID;

-**Note:** you can also set the client to use no authentication.
-You would use this method if you are using the default Sandbox app that was automatically created when your account was set up:

-	client.authType = usergrid.AUTH_NONE;

-With this setting enabled, no authentication will be provided to the database.
-You will likely only use this setting if you are testing with the Sandbox app.

-To recap, once a user has been logged in, and an OAuth token has been acquired, use one of the two methods to make calls to the API: 1.) use the same client object and change auth types before each call, or, 2.) make a new client object for user calls.
+To recap, once a user has been logged in, and an OAuth token has been acquired, use one of the two methods to make calls to the API:

+1. Use the same client object and change auth types before each call

+2. Grab the token and make a new client object specifically for user calls.

 Either method will work.

 ###To log a user out